wingillis/obsidian-llm-notes/README.md

 ### Similar notes

+View the most similar notes to the current note based on semantic similarity.

 This feature opens a view that shows the most similar notes to the current note.

-## Usage

 ### First-time setup